7 Popular Bad Ignition Coil Symptoms

 Use a scanner when the light code is on.

 This annoying is another consequence of driving with a failed ignition coil.
 It results in creating irregular sparks to the plugs, causing the vehicle not to get enough power.
-Thus, the car may stall frequently and totally shut off at some point.
+Thus, the car may stall frequently and shut off at some point.
 In that case, you have to restart it.

 A bad ignition coil can’t supply the required power to the spark plugs.
 As a result, the car struggles to start the engine and uses more fuel to make up for the lost power.
 The consequence?
 Losing mileage for each gallon.